Repress Your Stress!

 [2] The adrenal glands are located on top of our kidneys.

-[3] See this blog post for tips on how to find the needs of our unique organism.
+[3] See this blog post for tips on how to find the talents and predispositions of your unique body and mind.

 [4] More about distraction behaviours and the phenomenon of ‘letting go’ in this blog post.